Skip to main content block

 *

-Before the Dutch arrived in Taiwan, Alian Township used to be the clustered residential area of the Pingpu Tribe.
-Even earlier, prehistoric Dagang Mountain people appeared on the east side of Dagang Mountain.
-According to the human skull and teeth fossil discovered by fossil collector Wang Liang-jie, human activities occurred in the Alian region between 50,000 to 200,000 years ago.
+Before the Dutch arrived in Taiwan, present-day Alian District was home to major settlements of the indigenous Pingpu (Plains Indigenous) peoples.
+Even earlier, prehistoric humans inhabited the eastern side of Mount Dagang.
+According to human skull and tooth fossils discovered by fossil collector Wang Liang-jie, early human activity in the Alian region can be traced back to approximately 50,000–200,000 years ago.

 1945~